About Cindy Kennedy

 With the love and support of her husband and three daughters, Cindy has made great strides in improving her health, though she is still reminded that she has Lyme disease.
 She is passionate about providing education about Lyme disease, co-infections, treatment options, and most importantly – “Living with Lyme.”

 Before becoming a board certified Family Nurse Practitioner and achieving a Master’s of Science degree, she practiced as an RN.
+She also trained with The Institute of Functional Medicine.
 Honing her professional and personal skills, she worked providing bedside care at Beth Israel Hospital and Brigham & Women’s Hospital in Boston.
 After several years, she moved home to Western Massachusetts and continued her nursing career in the labor and delivery unit at Baystate Medical Center in Springfield.
 After many years of practicing nursing in a hospital setting, she decided to join a private OB/GYN practice in Springfield, where she has worked ever since.

 More recently, she discovered the benefits and uses of essential oils and their application to improve health.